bevyengine/rfcs/rfcs/69-editor-design-system.md

 - **Surface Colors** — These are 5 gray shades, centered around a “base” color, ranging from -2 to +2.
 Positive shades are used for protuded controls (such as buttons), and negative shades are used for receded controls (such as text fields).
 The surface shades can be adjusted on a sliding scale (along with inverting the foreground color) to achieve Dark Mode / Light Mode UI, as well as many intermediate schemes suitable to color-sensitive workflows.
 The shades were extracted from the bevy website, with some tweaks.
 - **Semantic Colors** — These are used sparingly to denote their specific meanings:
   - The accent color is used both to denote selection, as well as a general landmark color for things like folder icons.
 Light blue/cyan was chosen as it's a fairly generic color in UI design;
-  - Magenta was chosen for Assets due to its association for “reusable components” in 2D Vector tools such as Figma; (Not to be confused with ECS components!)
+  - Magenta was chosen for Assets due to its association for “reusable components” in 2D Vector tools such as Figma; (Not to be confused with ECS components!
+See the “A Note on Terminology” section on the beginning of this document)
   - Yellow was chosen for Light due to the common representation of light bulbs and the sun as yellow;
   - Rose was chosen as an alternative to pure red (see below) due to the association with the “record” button;
   - Orange was chosen for Code, since we use Rust; 🦀